Direct Line: (214) 888-4844

 B.A.
 English, 2008

-Jason earned his BA in English from Dartmouth College in 2008, where he was also a four-year letterman on the varsity baseball team.
-Jason is admitted to the Texas State Bar.
+Mr. McManis earned his BA in English from Dartmouth College in 2008, where he was a four-year letterman on the varsity baseball team.
+He is admitted to the Texas State Bar.

-- Smartflash LLC v.
-Apple Inc.. and Smartflash LLC v.
-Samsung Electronics Co., Ltd., et al.Jason represents Smartflash in its patent infringement actions involving Smartflash’s data storage and access system patents.
-Jason examined a number of fact and expert witnesses at depositions, drafted and responded to discovery requests, wrote discovery motions that led to favorable rulings, responded to a Daubert challenge on one of Smartflash’s key trial experts, securing the admissibility of the expert’s testimony, and prepared key witnesses for trial.
-In February 2015, a jury awarded Smartflash $532,900,000 for Apple’s will infringement of Smartflash’s patents.
-A jury trial in the Eastern District of Texas versus Samsung and HTC related to Google Play is scheduled for late 2015.
+- Smartflash LLC litigation against Apple, Samsung, HTC, Google, and AmazonMr.
+McManis represents Smartflash in its patent infringement actions involving the company’s data storage and access system patents.
+He examined a number of fact and expert witnesses at depositions, wrote critical motions that led to favorable rulings, and prepared key witnesses for trial, including the inventor.
+In February 2015, after a six-day trial in the U.S. District Court for the Eastern District of Texas, a jury awarded Smartflash $532.9 million for Apple’s willful infringement of Smartflash’s patents.